-The complexity of refrigerant plumbing has further increased with the recent implementation of reversible heat pump systems in automobiles.
-In a reversible heat pump system the direction of the refrigerant flow is controlled by a four-way valve, thus permitting the HVAC system to operate in both a heating mode and a cooling mode.
-In the cooling mode refrigerant flows from the compressor through an outside coil (condenser) and into an expansion valve and inside coil (evaporator) before returning to the compressor.
-Heat energy is extracted from air that is blown through the 15 inside coil (evaporator), thus providing cooled air to the passenger compartment.
-In the heating mode the four way switch reverses the flow of refrigerant through the coils, thereby reversing the function of the coils.
+Further advances in automotive HVAC systems has led to the implementation of reversible heat pump systems in automobiles.
+In a reversible heat pump system the HVAC system can either heat or cool a compartment depending on the direction of the refrigerant flow.
+In the air conditioning mode refrigerant flows from the compressor through an outside coil (condenser) and into an expansion valve and inside coil (evaporator) before returning to the compressor.
+Heat energy is extracted from air that is blown through the inside coil (evaporator) into the passenger compartment thus providing cooled air.
+In the heating mode a four way valve reverses the flow of refrigerant through the coils, thereby reversing the function of the coils.
 Refrigerant flows from the compressor through the inside coil (condenser) then into an expansion valve and the outside coil (evaporator) before returning to the compressor.
 Heat energy in the liquefied refrigerant flowing through the inside coil is absorbed by air that is blown through the coil into the passenger compartment thus providing heated air.
-For the reversible system to operate, valves with associated plumbing must be provided to bypass one of the expansion valves during each mode.
-When zone control is added to a reversible heat pump system the complexity and cost of the HVAC further increases.
-In addition to excessive cost, the system becomes less reliable due to the increased number of valves, plumbing, and control software required for the system.
+The air that is blown through the coil is a mixture of fresh outside air and air that is recirculated from the passenger compartment.